DZG-MELODY/dzg-vscode-extension-packs/dzg-packs-golang/vsc-extension-quickstart.md

-# extension pack of dzg for web develop
+# extension pack of dzg for golang developing